-Outstanding Equity Awards at Fiscal 2014 Year-End
+Outstanding Equity Awards at Fiscal 2016 Year-End

-The following tables show certain information regarding outstanding equity awards held by our named executive officers as of December 31, 2014.
+The following tables show certain information regarding outstanding equity awards, including, but not limited to, restricted stock unit awards, held by our named executive officers as of December 31, 2016.
 Except as indicated in the footnotes below, options granted to our named executive officers are generally immediately exercisable with respect to all of the option shares (whether vested or unvested), subject to our repurchase right in the event that the executive's service terminates before vesting in such shares.
 For information regarding the vesting acceleration provisions applicable to the options held by our named executive officers, please see "Severance and Change in Control Benefits" below.